Cong-Hoan/MyFirstProject/README.md

 "Updated README with lab instructions"
 Add a short comment line at the bottom identifying your edit (e.g., “Edit added by [Le Nhat Tien Tran]”).

+## Collaboration Acknowledgment
+This project was reviewed and edited by [Le Tran Nhat Tien] on GitHub.